-In addition to concerns about the impact of new frequency allocations on aeronautical systems, aviation is also currently considering proposals by various entities for the use of so called space planes4 to either act as a relatively cheap re-useable satellite launch vehicle or to carry tourists who wish to experience space travel.
+In addition to concerns about the impact of existing and new SOS frequency allocations on aeronautical systems, aviation is also currently considering proposals by various entities for the use of so called space planes4 to either act as a relatively cheap re-useable satellite launch vehicle or to carry tourists who wish to experience space travel.
 It is expected that such vehicles will be the precursor to hypersonic travel that could cut the time taken to travel from Europe to Australia from approximately 24 hours to 90 minutes.

 Such vehicles will need access to spectrum to both monitor the flight progress as well as interact with air traffic control for clearance through other traffic to both climb to the cruise altitude as well as to descend into the destination airport.
 Given that they intended to operate above the Karman line but sub-orbitally any spectrum requirement does not naturally fall under either terrestrial or satellite definitions and hence the spectrum need may well either totally or in part be met under a space operation service allocation.
 Therefore, ICAO would not want to see any action taken under this agenda item that would preclude the use of SOS allocations for space planes should this service be deemed appropriate for such use.